crystal-lang/crystal-website/_posts/2022-11-11-functional-crystal.md

 File.read_lines("/tmp/test").chain {|lines| parse lines.join}
 ```

-## Algebraic Data Types
+## Algebraic Data Types and pattern matching

 A union type returning two different types of objects like `ParseResult` is similar in essence to an _algebraic data type_ (ADT).
 ADTs allow constructing a type from a defined set of _constructors_ or, in our case, objects.
 That is, we know from the type alias definition that a `ParseResult` can only be an `Ast` or a `ParseException`, and nothing else.
-This enables a particular form of reasoning that is different from what we see in OOP.
+This enables a particular form of reasoning called _pattern matching_.

 In order to present the main ingredients of working with ADTs we present a problem and compare the OOP solution with the functional one.